 Employees who said that their job was not permanent were asked a series of follow-up questions designed to identify their type of employment relationship, so that they could be classified as a fixed-term worker, a casual worker, a temporary employment agency worker, or having some other type of employment relationship.
 All employees, including those who said that their job was permanent, were asked whether their job was seasonal.
-People who initially said that their job was permanent but later indicated that their job was seasonal, were classified as temporary, because seasonal jobs do not provide continuous work throughout the year.
+People who initially said that their job was permanent but later indicated that their job was seasonal, were classified as temporary, because seasonal jobs do not provide continuous work throughout the year.3 prioritisation scheme.

-People who gave more than one 'yes' response to the sequence of questions on the nature of their temporary job were classified to one job type using a prioritisation scheme.
 This framework prioritised 'yes' responses in the following order:

+People who gave more than one 'yes' response to the sequence of questions on the nature of their temporary job were classified to one job type using a

-&lt;sup>3 It is possible to use alternative definitions of temporary work in customised analysis, for example by restricting the category to people who said that their job was not permanent.
+3 It is possible to use alternative definitions of temporary work in customised analysis, for example by restricting the category to people who said that their job was not permanent.